-Assemblies are held at the school on Mondays.
-Times differ for the different grades.
-Whole school assemblies take place at least once a month.
+Junior School Assemblies are held at the school on Mondays, once a month.
+Currently, they are virtual due to COVID-19 Stage 2 Policies and Procedures.
 Students must wear their Number One uniform.

 LUNCH

 Healthy eating and nutritional habits are key to the developmental needs of children.
 Please pack only healthy food snacks and drinks (fresh fruit, vegetables, cheese, crackers, dried fruit, or health cookies).